sidharth-ds/sidharth-ds/README.md

 ## 🚀 About Me
 I'm an Aspiring Data Scientist...

-I have done end-to-end ML projects along with Deployment ....... done projects in Deep learning.
+I have done end-to-end ML projects along with Deployment .......

 ## Deep Learning using Keras: